 Property flippers

-Individuals who buy properties, renovate them and resell them for a profit, known as property flippers, will often get hard money financing, says Julie Aragon, a Los Angeles-based mortgage expert with Arbor Financial Group.
+People who buy properties to renovate and resell them for a profit, known as property flippers, will often get hard money financing, says Julie Aragon, a Los Angeles-based mortgage expert with Arbor Financial Group.

 “Property flippers like hard money loans because they can get the cash fast,” says Aragon.
 “This expediency is beneficial when they’re bidding on a property.
 They will have the advantage over someone who might need a month to close.”